 It’s ok if you don’t know all of the answers to your kids’ questions!
 Be honest and tell them when you don’t know the answer.
 You can ask your doctor or look up the answer with your child using reputable websites.
 These usually end in .org or .edu.

 Maybe.
-Some clinics can provide birth control without parental consent.
-You should first contact the clinic to determine their policies around parental consent.
-Talk to your health care provider about their rules or find a clinic using this clinic finder.
+Some centers can provide birth control without parental consent.
+You should first contact the center to determine their policies around parental consent.
+Talk to your health care provider about their rules or find a center using this center finder.

 More Training Resources